United Kingdom profile - Timeline

 1996 - Government announces that BSE, or 'mad cow disease', can be transmitted to humans.
 Crisis for beef industry follows, with mass slaughtering of animals, collapse of markets and export bans.
 Many beef farmers face financial ruin.

-1997 May - Labour under Blair wins landslide election victory.
+1997 May - Labour Party under Tony Blair wins landslide election victory.

 1997 August - Diana, Princess of Wales, is killed in a car crash in Paris.

-1997 September - Referendums in Scotland and Wales back the creation of separate assemblies in Edinburgh and Cardiff.
+1997 September - Referendums in Scotland and Wales back the creation of separate assemblies, which are inaugurated in 1999.

-1999 - UK forces take part in the air war with Yugoslavia and the consequent multinational force in Kosovo.
+1999 - UK forces take part in the air war against Yugoslavia and the consequent multinational force in Kosovo.

 2001 September/November - Following September 11 attacks on targets in the US, PM Tony Blair offers strong support for US-led campaign against international terrorism.
 British forces take part in air strikes on targets in Afghanistan.